Free OpenGL Example

-Binary and Hexadecimal notation
+Binary and Hexadecimal Notation

 In any tutorial on assembly theory we must tackle the subject of HEXADECIMAL notation.
 While knowing bits and bytes is very necessary, useful and a bit of fun; knowing HEXADECIMAL notation is not.